Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Battle of Ars\u016bf".</h2 head><h3 quote align='center'>"On this day in 1191 the Muslim army of Saladin attacked the Crusaders of Richard I at the Battle of Ars\u016bf, and, though Richard successfully counterattacked in the evening, his march to Jerusalem was delayed.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Joan of Arc attacks Paris".</h2 head><h3 quote align='center'>"On this day in 1429, Joan of Arc, a French farmer's daughter who believed she was acting under divine guidance, attempted to oust the duke of Burgundy and take Paris for newly crowned King Charles VII.
+Watch an overview of the life and death of Joan of Arc".</h3 quote></h3 OTD